 I am living proof.

 I’d like to invite you to make the same transformation.
-To dedicate one full day completely to yourself.
 To doing the deep work, you need to do to identify and break through whatever it is that is stopping you from living at full power.
 From feeling free, light, and fulfilled.

-I am hosting an in-depth, one-day event in Atlanta in January.
-If you’d like to get serious about reconnecting with your purpose and bettering yourself with me as your mentor and guide, then this is just the event for you.
+If you’d like to get serious about reconnecting with your purpose and bettering yourself with me as your mentor and guide, then this is just the right thing for you.

 Only you can control your own power, beloved!